-Over the past two years, we have seen a large resurgence of the midcentury modern style.
-“Midcentury modern” itself is a difficult term to define.
-It broadly describes architecture, furniture, and graphic design from the middle of the 20th century (roughly 1933 to 1965, though some would argue the period is specifically limited to 1947 to 1957).
-The timeframe is a modifier for the larger modernist movement, which has roots in the Industrial Revolution at the end of the 19th century and also in the post-World War I period.
-Author Cara Greenberg coined the phrase “midcentury modern” as the title for her 1984 book, Midcentury Modern: Furniture of the 1950s.
-In 1983, Greenberg had written a piece for Metropolitan Home about 1950s furniture, and an editor at Crown urged her to write a book on the topic.
-As for the phrase “midcentury modern,” Greenberg “just made that up as the book’s title,” she says.
-A New York Times review of the book acknowledged that Greenberg’s tome hit on a trend.
-It was an escape from ornate Art Deco period and result of the great depression, that simplified peoples design choices.
-They wanted the convenience of modern gadgets with simple streamlined design, thus midcentury modern was born.
+Mid-Century Modern can be a difficult term to define.
+It broadly describes architecture, furniture, and graphic design from the middle of the 20th century (roughly mid 1930s to 1960s).
+This timeframe is a modifier for the larger modernist movement, which has roots in the Industrial Revolution at the end of the 19th century and also in the post-World War I period.
+It was an escape from the ornate Art Deco period and a result of the Great Depression that simplified peoples design choices.
+They wanted the convenience of modern gadgets with a simple and streamlined design, thus Mid-Century Modern was born.

-Mid Century modern, first became popular in the style of furniture.
-With creations like the Eames Chair, the sputnik chandelier and the marshmallow couch, mid century modern taste really began to form.
-During this time period, there was much focus on the space program and that started to matriculate into every facet of design including architecture.
-These angular roofs and hard angled walls was very reflective of the these futuristic narratives and mentalities that were being shared.
+Mid-Century modern first became popular in the world of furniture design.
+With creations like the Eames chair, the sputnik chandelier and the marshmallow couch, Mid-Century Modern taste really began to form.
+During this time period there was much focus on the space program, and that itself started to matriculate into every facet of design, especially interior design.